2nrwls/audio/README.md

 # Audio BBcode

 A [Flarum](http://flarum.org) extension.
 Adds an [audio] BBcode.
-This is compatible with my SM2 extension; feel free to install and use both.
+This is compatible with my SM2 audio extension; feel free to install and use both.
+Let your members decide which they want to use.

 ### Installation